Mohammad Shahabuddin (Indian politician): Home arsenal (April 2005)

-In April 2005, a police raid led by then SP of Siwan district Ratn Sanjay (IPS) with the support of DM of Siwan district C. K. Anil (IAS) on Shahabuddin's house in Pratappur village helped recover illegal arms such as AK-47s, and other military weaponry authorized for possession only by the army, including night-vision goggles and laser-guided guns.
+In April 2005, a police raid led by then SP of Siwan district Ratn Sanjay (IPS) with the support of DM of Siwan district C. K. Anil (IAS) on Shahabuddin's house in Pratappur village helped recover illegal arms such as AK-47s, and other military weaponry authorised for possession only by the army, including night-vision goggles and guns with laser aiming modules(LAM)/laser aiming aids.
 Some of the arms had the markings of Pakistan ordnance factories, and the then Chief of Police alleged in a report that Shahabuddin had ties with the Pakistan intelligence agency Inter-Services Intelligence.
 Subsequently, eight non-bailable warrants were issued for arresting Shahabuddin.

 The Delhi police and a special team sent from Bihar could not arrest him for over three months due to his political clout, despite living in his official assigned quarter in Delhi, and attending parliament.
 Police were finally able to arrest him from his official residence in November 2005.
 Subsequently, he was refused bail by the Supreme Court of India, where he was asked at one point: